emipa606/SDBridges/README.md

 - Added support for moving water (rivers)
-- Added a double-wide drawbridge
+- Added double, triple and quad-wide drawbridges
+- Added option to make the drawbridge action be done by a pawn instead of an instant action

 ![Image](https://i.imgur.com/pufA0kM.png)